gustavolyra/momir/README.md

 This project is a **Momir** game based on Magic: The Gathering.
 It uses the **Scryfall API** (https://scryfall.com/docs/api) to generate random cards for the game.
 The project runs on a Raspberry Pi Pico W using **CircuitPython** and displays the card information on an OLED display.
 Additionally, the card details are printed on a **thermal printer** for a physical copy.

 ### Components
+These are the components used in this project, along with links to where I purchased them.
+Note that I don’t receive any commission or sponsorship from these vendors.

 - **OLED Display SSD1306**: A 0.96" I2C OLED display for displaying card information.
-[View on MakerHero](https://tinyurl.com/3kkb2cfh)
+[View on MakerHero](https://www.makerhero.com/produto/display-oled-0-96-i2c-azul-amarelo/)
 - **Thermal Printer QR204**: Used to print card details for Magic: The Gathering gameplay.
-[View on Amazon](https://tinyurl.com/yzubkpzn)
+[View on Amazon](https://www.amazon.com.br/Impressora-Embutidos-Interface-Impressão-Velocidade/dp/B09SLRYVLX?dib=eyJ2IjoiMSJ9.v9BuBsMk-0-AU80VuPvVn1eoEbpjG6LP8RDwXBchbr3NeuiZkpJWYj_lmojVrWmkfNVzwoE22miVnqXa2Am-A0-LzW932i98gh0SnY_r24U.Ka7JJ24gz-jwe431e5LSB-87YlXlQs8-xkN9nf6Wmmo&dib_tag=se&keywords=qr204&qid=1731605326&sr=8-1&ufe=app_do%3Aamzn1.fos.4bb5663b-6f7d-4772-84fa-7c7f565ec65b&th=1)
 - **Raspberry Pi Pico W**: A Wi-Fi enabled microcontroller running CircuitPython, which serves as the brain of this project.
-[View on MakerHero](https://tinyurl.com/yew2ndkm)
+[View on MakerHero](https://www.makerhero.com/produto/raspberry-pi-pico-w/)

 ## Circuit Schematic